Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Methodology

 \subsection{Case set-up}

-A schematic for the configuration of the LPT simulations is shown in figure~\ref{fig:schematic}(\textit{a}).
+A schematic for the configuration of the LPT simulations is shown in Fig.~\ref{fig:schematic}(\textit{a}).
 The baseline LPT is a T106A cascade, and the computational domain is bounded by the red lines highlighted on the axial and pitchwise ($x$–$y$) plane intersection.
-The simulations are performed at an exit Reynolds number of $Re = U_{e}^{*}C^{*} / \nu^{*} = 60000$ and an exit Mach number $Ma_e = 0.405$, which are in agreement with experimental investigations reported by \citet{Stadtmuller2001} and numerical simulations by \citet{Michelassi2015}.
-In this context, the superscript $^*$ is employed to denote dimensional quantities.
-Accordingly, $C^*$ represents the chord length, while $\nu^*$ and $U_e^*$ denote the kinematic viscosity and the velocity at the exit plane, respectively.
+The simulations are performed at an exit Reynolds number of $Re = 60,000$ and an exit Mach number $Ma_e = 0.405$, which are in agreement with experimental investigations reported by Stadtm\"uller~\cite{Stadtmuller2001} and numerical simulations by Michelassi et al.~\cite{Michelassi2015}.

 In order to investigate the effects of distributed roughness on the LPT flow, the whole blade surface in the present simulations is covered by roughness elements.
-Take $\xi$ and $\eta$ denoting the coordinates in the wall-tangential and wall-normal directions along the blade surface, respectively, the height of rough elements $\eta_{wall}$ is defined as follows:
+With $\xi$ and $\eta$ denoting the coordinates in the wall-tangential and wall-normal directions along the blade surface, respectively, the height of roughness elements $\eta_{wall}$ is defined as follows:

-An example of the rough wall blade is shown in figures~\ref{fig:schematic}(\textit{b,c}).
+An example of the rough wall blade is shown in Fig.~\ref{fig:schematic}(\textit{b,c}).
 Here, $\xi$ is the coordinate around the blade surface, with $L_\xi$ representing arc length around the blade, and $z$ is the spanwise coordinate, with $L_z$ denoting the spanwise width of the computational domain.
-Moreover, $k$ is the peak value of the roughness height, while $\alpha$ and $\lambda$ denote the wavenumber and wavelength of the roughness elements, with the subscripts $_\xi$ and $_z$ are representing the $tangential$ and spanwise components, respectively.
+Moreover, $k$ is the peak value of the roughness height, while $\alpha$ and $\lambda$ denote the wavenumber and wavelength of the roughness elements, with the subscripts $_\xi$ and $_z$ are representing the tangential and spanwise components, respectively.
 Thereafter, the roughness effective slope is defined as :

-The trigonometric form of the roughness is chosen for two reasons: one is that this roughness is simple to generate and has been widely studied in canonical flows \citep{Chan2018,Ma2022}, and the other is that different trigonometric functions can be superimposed to produce irregular roughness \citep{Napoli2008,Demarchis2015}.
-Moreover, following the setup in \citet{Vadlamani2018}, the 'peaks-only' component is taken to simplify the mesh generation.
+The trigonometric form of the roughness is chosen for two reasons: one is that this roughness is simple to generate and has been widely studied in canonical flows \cite{Chan2018,Ma2022}, and the other is that different trigonometric functions can be superimposed to produce irregular roughness \cite{Napoli2008,Demarchis2015}.
+Moreover, following the setup in Vadlamani et al.~\cite{Vadlamani2018}, the 'peaks-only' component is taken to simplify the mesh generation.